nemura17/brzt_task/README.md

 Furthermore, I have made another project, F1, a public repository, which I also mentioned in the interview, so feel free to check it out if you'd like!
 REPOSITORY: https://github.com/nemura17/f1

+Regarding Angular Material, as I mentioned, I haven’t used it much, so I approached the task in my usual way.
+However, I’m committed to learning the framework so I can incorporate myself more effectively into the working environment.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.5.

 ## Development server